Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Numerical Experiment

-with boundary conditions $u(-1)=u(1)=0$ through PINNs method.
-To be specific, we approximate the solution $u(x)$ by the neural network $\mathcal{NN}_{\vtheta}(x)$ and train the neural network parameters $\vtheta$ to minimize the residual loss $ \frac{1}{N} \sum_{i=1}^N \left(\frac{d^2}{d x^2} \mathcal{NN}_{\vtheta} (x_i) + \pi^2 \sin(\pi x) \right)^2 $.
-In the setting, we train two 14-layer ResNets with 6 residual blocks to learn the solution $u(x)$.
-For DSRN, the activation function of the last two residual blocks is the square of ReLU, and all other activation functions are ReLU.
-For comparison, we also train a neural network with the square of ReLU as each activation function.
-We use the Adam optimizer with learning step $0.001$ in the training.
-In Figure \ref{fig:compare}, we plot the prediction of DSRN and the neural network with the square of ReLU, respectively.
-We also plot the derivative $\frac{d}{d x} \mathcal{NN}_{\vtheta} $ using the autograd.
-The exact solution is $u(x) = \sin(\pi x)$, which corresponds to the ground truth in the figure.
-Figure \ref{fig:compare} shows that DSRN is able to approximate the smooth function with the square of ReLU activation function only in the last several layers in the neural network.
+The first term comes from PINN method and the second term is used for supervised leaning with $N$ training data $\left\{ (x_i,y_i),i=1,\dots,N | y_i=\sin(\pi x_i)\right\}$.
+We train 14-layer fully-connected networks to learn the solution $u(x)$.
+For DSRN, the activation function of the last four hidden layers is the square of ReLU, and all other activation functions are ReLU.
+For comparison, we also train neural networks with ReLU, and the square of ReLU as the activation function, respectively.
+We use the Adam optimizer with learning step $0.001$, weight decay $0.00001$ in the training.